Workshop on Learning for Task and Motion Planning

 - Benchmarks: What benchmark environments will help the community better measure the progress of TAMP and integrate learning with TAMP?

-- Large Language Models for Task Planning: LLM has shown promises in generalizable task planning.
+- Large Language Models for Task Planning: LLM has shown promise in generalizable task planning.
 What are the potentials and challenges in integrating LLM with TAMP?

 - Perception: Perception in TAMP and the latest developments in this area, including 3D computer vision, open-world recognition, and sensor fusion.